shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 3: Solve Problems on Arrays/Step 3.3: Hard/Pascal's Triangle.md

 - let we want value at row r and column c
 - answering number at a particular position - (r-1)C(c-1)
+- in interview, we cannot come up with this directly - derive it from [particular row](#particular-row)

 ## Particular Row